swift-developer-tools/swift-libgit2/README.md

 ### Concurrency

-Some libgit2 functions are asynchronous, but are not exposed as asynchronous.
+Some libgit2 APIs are asynchronous, but are not exposed as asynchronous.
-Generally, any function that interacts with a remote repository is asynchronous.
+Generally, any API that interacts with a remote repository is asynchronous.
-Since swift-libgit2 provides direct bindings to libgit2, no function bindings are asynchronous either.
+Since swift-libgit2 provides direct bindings to libgit2, no Swift bindings are asynchronous either.

 Consider using an appropriate